thoughtbot/maybe_haskell/book/haskell-basics/maybe.md

 data Maybe a = Nothing | Just a
 ```

-The difference is we're not dragging along a name this time.
+The difference is that we're not dragging along a name this time.
 This type is only
-concerned with representing a value (of any type) which is either *present* or
+concerned with representing a value (of any type) that is either *present* or
 *not*.

-We can use this to take functions which would otherwise be *partial* and make
+We can use this to take functions that otherwise would be *partial* and make
 them *total*:

 ```haskell